Backup software ready for Windows Server 2025 with Hyper-V backup, cloud backup, VMware backup, disk cloning & imaging, P2V/V2V/V2P, and FTPS server

 “New Task” creates a new task on the selected server.

 “Update Task List” requests an up-to-date task list from the server.
-The master already periodically makes such requests automatically; however, with this function you can force it to occur immediately.
+The controller already periodically makes such requests automatically; however, with this function you can force it to occur immediately.

 “Remote Server” removes the server entry from the tree.